Wise Business Account Review

 |SGD||2 million SGD|

 Wise business customers can send and receive payments, and handle multiple currencies all in the same account.
-You can manage your money online or on your mobile device for convenience.
+You can manage your money online or on your mobile device for convenience, and get linked Wise business debit and expense cards for easy payments and withdrawals.

 To get full account features you’ll pay a one off 31 USD fee, but there are then no ongoing charges or minimum balance requirements.
 That makes the Wise account equally suited to freelancers and entrepreneurs, as well as business owners and enterprise level organizations.

 If you need to pay or get paid from abroad, the Wise account might suit you.
-Get paid like a local from 30 countries, and manage international payroll and contractor invoices with batch payments in just a few clicks.
-Because all currency exchange uses the mid-market exchange rate and low transparent fees, you could save 6x compared to regular banks and 19x compared to PayPal.
+Get paid conveniently from 30 countries, and manage international payroll and contractor invoices with batch payments in just a few clicks.
+All currency exchange uses the mid-market exchange rate and low transparent fees, and there’s no foreign transaction fee to worry about when you spend with your Wise card.

 Yes, Wise Business is safe and legitimate to use.
 Wise US Inc. is safe and registered with FinCEN in the US and a range of global regulatory bodies around the world.

-What are the advantages of Wise business account?
+What are the advantages of a Wise Business account?

-Open a free Wise business account for low cost international payments, or pay a one off fee of 31 USD for full account features.
+Open a Wise Business account for a one off fee of 31 USD for full account features.
 There are no monthly or ongoing charges and you only pay a low, transparent fee for the services you need.

 How long does Wise take to transfer funds?